Dry Healing A Tattoo - Pros & Cons

 Some proponents of dry healing also claim that it will keep your tattoo looking better longer.
 Basically, because you’re not applying products that could penetrate beneath the top layer of your skin, dry healing leaves the tattoo itself untouched.

-Some people also claim that their tattoos heal more quickly when they don’t apply any products to it.
+A few people also believe that their tattoos heal more quickly when they don’t apply any products to it.

-And, finally, there’s the fact that it’s basically free.
-Some people view tattoo creams as gimmicks that do little more than make your skin feel smooth.
+Finally, there’s the fact that it’s basically free.
+Some view tattoo creams as gimmicks that do little more than make your skin feel smooth.
 Since it doesn’t require you to buy anything other than soap (which you should be using even if you didn’t have any tattoos), there’s no cost to dry healing other than what you pay for the tattoo itself.

 Are There Any Disadvantages to Dry Healing a Tattoo?

-For every argument in favor of dry healing, you’ll find a counter-argument from proponents of more traditional aftercare.
+For every argument in favor of dry healing, you’ll find a counter-argument from theories of more traditional aftercare.

 Critics of dry healing will point out, for instance, that it does nothing to relieve the itchiness that comes when your skin is healing after a tattoo.
 That would be bad enough if it simply means you’ll spend a few weeks being more uncomfortable, but it’s worse than that.
 If you have a hard time putting up with the itchiness and you give in to the urge to scratch your tattoo, you can damage your skin before it has fully recovered.
 If that’s the case, using an ointment that relieves the itchiness is likely a better alternative.

-Some also claim that the proponents of dry healing may have simply used the wrong types of ointments.
-It’s true that some have harsh chemicals or don’t contain enough of the ingredients that are friendly to your skin, but if you do a bit of research you should be able to find creams that will deliver the vitamins your skin needs without any unnecessary additives.
+Some people allege that those in favor of dry healing may have simply used the wrong types of ointments.
+It’s true that some lotions have harsh chemicals or don’t contain enough of the ingredients that are friendly to your skin.
+However, if you do a bit of research you should be able to find creams that will deliver the vitamins your skin needs without any unnecessary additives.